Book Online

 • – The procedures above are typically performed after the patient is at least 6 years of age to ensure that the other ear has fully grown to adult size for comparison.

-When patients are considering treatment, it is important to select a surgical team that has both a fellowship-trained facial plastic surgeon and an otologist (ear specialist).
-This will ensure that you not only achieve the best cosmetic results, but also reach your highest hearing potential.
+When patients are considering treatment, it's important to select a surgical team that includes both a fellowship-trained facial plastic surgeon and an otologist (ear specialist).
+This ensures not only optimal cosmetic outcomes but also maximizes the potential for hearing improvement.

 Still have questions regarding the condition?